n0-ware/book-of-n0ware/knowledge-base/concepts/authentication.md

 - **NT Lan Manager (NTLM)** &mdash; The modern system of hashing used to store passwords.

 ### LSASS
 The process Local Security Authority Subsystem Service (LSASS) steps in to retrieve the user's credentials from the [SAM](#SAM) database when a user logs in.
-It compares the provided credentials against the hashed form of the users password.
+It compares the provided credentials against the hashed form of the user's password.
 If they match, the user is logged in.

 LSASS stores the credentials in memory after this is successful.
-The is designed to be convenient, such as allowing them to user another resource without having to enter the credentials again.
+The is designed to be convenient, such as allowing them to use another resource without having to enter the credentials again.
 LSASS itself uses these credentials in-memory for other reasons, making it vulnerable to credential dumping.